LaurentiuALI/LaurentiuALI.github.io/README.md

 ## 💭About me.
 Over the past two years, I have gotten in touch a lot with Computer Science, from studying programming languages, algorithmics, data structures, web development, and doing research along with writing a scientific paper. \
-I'm interested in evolving a career as a software developer as I am just starting out.\
+I'm interested in evolving a career as a software developer as I am just starting out. \

-✅ Enjoy challenges 👷‍♀️/
+✅ Enjoy challenges 👷‍♀️ \
-✅ Ready for new experiences ✨/
+✅ Ready for new experiences ✨ \
-✅ Learning ethusiast 📚/
+✅ Learning ethusiast 📚 \

 I am currently writing my BSc thesis.